isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Yes, this is an example from production code.
-We leave it to the reader to figure out what's wasted.
+We leave it to the reader to figure out what’s wasted.

 ##### Note